-- 18.7 Filling and discharge piping is to be extend to within 100 mm of the bottom of the tank or any sump. - 18.8 The products are to be loaded and discharged in such a manner that venting of the tanks to atmosphere does not occur.
-If vapour return to shore is used during tank loading, the vapour return system connected to a containment system for the product is to be independent of all other containment systems.
+- 18.7 Filling and discharge piping shall be extend to within 100 mm of the bottom of the tank or any sump. - 18.8 The products shall be loaded and discharged in such a manner that venting of the tanks to atmosphere does not occur.
+If vapour return to shore is used during tank loading, the vapour return system connected to a containment system for the product shall be independent of all other containment systems.